Mary Garber Pioneer Award

 An Emmy award winner with experience covering more than 25 Super Bowls, the Olympics and more, Kremer serves as chief correspondent for the NFL Network.
 In 2018, she was inducted into the Pro Football Hall of Fame and became the first full-time female NFL game analyst for Amazon Prime’s “Thursday Night Football."
 She helped launch CBS Sports' "We Need to Talk" in 2014, the first all-female nationally televised weekly sports show.

-An award-winning columnist, author and commentator, MacMullan is a senior writer at ESPN.
-She previously spent more than 20 years at the Boston Globe, where she was the paper’s first female columnist, and wrote for Sports Illustrated.
-MacMullan is the only woman to receive the Curt Gowdy Award from the Naismith Basketball Hall of Fame for excellence in basketball writing and reporting.
+An award-winning columnist, author and commentator, MacMullan spent more than 40 years covering the NBA.
+She began at the Boston Globe in 1982 and became the paper's first female columnist in 2002.
+She was named as the first woman to receive the Curt Gowdy Award from the Naismith Basketball Hall of Fame for excellence in basketball writing and reporting in 2010, the same year she transitioned to ESPN as a senior writer.
+MacMullan retired in 2021.

 The first female sports reporter to enter a pro basketball locker room – while covering the New York Knicks – Gross played a crucial role in the progression of equal access.
 Her access at Knicks – and later, Nets – games prompted the NBA to encourage teams to “open their doors.”
 Gross, who spent the bulk of her career at the New York Times, retired in 2008.